gayanch/cache/README.md

     .addCache(new CacheConfig("Level2", 3, EvictionStrategy.LRU, StorageStrategy.FILE_SYSTEM))
     .build();
 ```
+For more information refer java-docs available in docs/ directory
 ## Eviction Strategies
 Eviction Strategy defines which item to evict from cache when cache is full.
 Eviction strategies are defined in `com.github.gayanch.cache.strategy.EvictionStrategy` enum.
 Following strategies are supported by default,